 That same year, I took my world building more seriously and would spend much of the 1990s doing this when unable to write for different reasons.
 The first of those was college, after which I began writing The Tales of Llurien only to lose my typing ability to a tendonitis injury.
 For the next couple years, I was unable to write stories with a dictation program I’d begun using, but I could work on my main world and story outlines, so I did.

 From 2008-2012, I wrote a long non-fiction book and five of The Tales of Llurien.
 Bewildering Stories also published “The Insultalon” story in 2009.
-By early 2013, I’d decided to become an indie author so I can know my books will be released.
+By early 2013, I’d decided to become an indie author.
 This involved a lot of research and the formation of Evermore Press, my publishing company.
 I also wrote and published three novels in another genre under a pseudonym, to gain practical experience with releasing and promoting books.

 Since then I’ve written another six of The Tales of Llurien (three earning placement in the Writers of the Future contest), worked on For Once & Ever More and The Dragon Gate, and resumed world building more heavily.
-The latter resulted in a series of blogs that have become the heart of The Art of World Building, a non-fiction guide to creating settings.
+The latter resulted in The Art of World Building, a non-fiction guide to creating settings.

-I published The Ever Fiend (Talon Stormbringer) in 2016 and followed it up with the first two volumes in The Art of World Building series in 2017, including a blog, podcast, and audio books.
+I published The Ever Fiend (Talon Stormbringer) in 2016 and followed it up with the first two volumes in The Art of World Building series in 2017, turning that into a blog, podcast, audio books, and a YouTube channel.
 I also drafted another non-fiction book and wrote/published a political satire under another name in 2019.
-The final world building volume will be released by 2020 with a return to fiction following shortly after.
-The Dragon Gate is also scheduled for 2020 release.
+The remaining world building books were released in 2020, along with The Dragon Gate.